Gyno - Talk

 • Hormonal therapy.

-• As an extreme step for prevention, we can offer protective surgery that is which involves removal of both breast.
+• As an extreme step for prevention, we can offer protective surgery, which involves the removal of both breasts.